Arthur Allan Seidelman: Theatre

 He has directed Richard Alfieri's Six Dance Lessons in Six Weeks in its Los Angeles premiere (with Uta Hagen and David Hyde Pierce) at the Geffen Playhouse and on Broadway (with Polly Bergen and Mark Hamill), in the West End (with Claire Bloom and Billy Zane), at the Coconut Grove Playhouse (with Rue McClanahan and Mark Hamill), and a Los Angeles revival (with Constance Towers and Jason Graae).
 The play has gone on to become one of the most-produced plays in the world with productions in 27 countries.
-Seidelman recently directed Alfieri's new play, Revolutions, at the Barter Theatre.
-He also directed Black Friday (also known as The Kidnapping), a film from 2007.
+Seidelman recently directed Alfieri's latest play, Revolutions, at the Barter Theatre.